Pseudokami/lab-auth-joins/README.md

 ### 4. Run through XAMPP and open the MySQLPHP admin

-### 5. Do your joins with the previous auth-api database
+### 5. Do your joins with the previous auth-api database from your MySQLPHP admin dashboard